 This will normally be carried out by the practice nurse.
 All patients are written to from the Cervical Screening Service with the result as soon as this is available - usually about 4 to 6 weeks but this varies from time to time.
 If you wish to discuss your results further, please make an appointment with your doctor.

 Family Planning Clinic

-An evening clinic is held every Tuesday from 18.30 – 20.00 and is run by Dr Jane Campbell and the practice nurses.
+An evening clinic is held every Tuesday from 18.30 – 20.00 and is run by a GP and the practice nurses.
 However, patients may book in with any of the doctors or nurses at other times during the week.
 In this clinic advice is available in confidence on all forms of contraception and their correct use.
 We also provide emergency contraceptives.